-- Step 6 Set face attributes and search period. - Step 7 Click Search.
+Step 6 Set face attributes and search period.

+Step 7 Click Search.

-lcon Operation Click the icon to select the record.
-To select all the records at a time, select the checkbox next to Select All .
-1 Use this face image to search all channels for the records of the current face. ት Export the face snapshot, video and video player.
+Icon Operation Click the icon to select the record.
+To select all the records at a time, select the checkbox next to Select All . 业 Export the face snapshot, video and video player.
 To export in batches, select multiple face records, and then click Export to export snapshots, videos or excel.
-After you set alarm linkage snapshot, the system exports detected images and panoramic images at the time of snapshot. ⊚ Click the icon or double-click the record to play back the 10 seconds of video before and after the snapshot. + Add this image to the face database.
+After you set alarm linkage snapshot, the system exports detected images and panoramic images at the time of snapshot.
+D Click the icon or double-click the record to play back the 10 seconds of video before and after the snapshot.